D7460N/easter/docs/05_production/safety.md

 - In any emergency, prioritize people over property.
 - Call 911 when appropriate; notify pastoral staff.
 - Maintain a basic first-aid kit backstage.

-> “The prudent see danger and take refuge.” — *Proverbs 27:12*